aws/amazon-vpc-cni-k8s/test/integration-new/README.md

 #### Logic Components

 - ```It```: Individual spec specified by It.
 It is the innermost component that holds the core testing logic.
 The other components listed below are hierarchically arranged before and after It in order to provision/deprovision the setup required to run the individual spec (It).
-In the sample test below, our It tests for 99+% success rate between client and server pods.
+In the sample test below, our It tests for 99+% traffic success rate between client and server pods.
 - ```Describe``` : This block is used describe the individual behaviors of code.
 In the sample test below, we try to describe a behaviour of pod traffic with PD (Prefix delegation) enabled.
 - ```Context``` : Context block is used to execute the behavior used by Describe block under different scenarios.
 We can have different Context or scenarios for our sample test below, like testing TCP pod traffic or UDP pod traffic.
 - ```JustBeforeEach``` : Executed immediately before each test, however following the execution order from outside blocks to inside blocks before an It(spec) in case of multipe JustBeforeEach blocks.
 We can see that in the JustBeforeEach function below, we setup server deployment and enable PD just before we run the It.